danielschemmel/meson-cpp-scaffold/README.md

 $ ninja -C debug
 ```

+If you feel especially adventurous, you may install gcc version 8 with `sudo apt install g++-8` and instead configure with `env CXX=g++-8 meson --buildtype=debug debug`.

 ### MacOS

 The XCode CLI utils provide a rather old version of `clang++` and alias it with the `c++` and `g++` commands.
 Homebrew provides an up-to-date version of `g++` and many libraries that are easily accessible on Linux.